lexman/ex-continuous-processing/README.md

 tests the data.

 ## Automate the project with Travis
 If you haven't added the project to travis-ci yet, go to your travis profile and switch the project on.
-Now you can add a ``.travis`` file :
+Then you can add a ``.travis`` file :

     language: python
     python: